 How soon can you refinance a USDA loan?

 If you have a USDA loan that’s backed by the federal government, you’ll have to wait 12 months before you can refinance.

 But, more rarely, the USDA offers direct loans.
 That means it’s lending you its own (or taxpayers’) money rather than just guaranteeing a private lender’s loan.
 If you have one of those, there are no formal rules governing seasoning periods for refinances.

 Refinancing jumbo loans

 For most purposes, jumbo loans are a type of conventional loan so there are no fixed rules about waiting times for non-cash-out refinances.

 Indeed, it may be possible to refinance immediately even after a cash-out transaction.
 But that will be up to lenders.
 They’ll notice the recent refinance when you shop around for your new loan.
-And some may be more laid back about it than others.Speak with a mortgage specialist today.
+And some may be more laid back about it than others.Click here for today's refinance rates.